Are static stretching exercises necessary in our workouts?

 When you feel better about how your body moves, you may be more inclined to keep going.
 In fact, regular stretching improves overall function by ensuring that the body can respond to added activity.

-The best time to add a stretch session into your routine is after you’ve completed another exercise activity and your muscles are warm.
+The best time to add a stretch session into your routine is towards end of a workout.
+Ideally, after you’ve completed another exercise activity, and your muscles are warm.
 Even if you’re just getting started again and your activity is taking a short walk around your block, a stretch session at the end can help your body begin to improve muscular function.

 To Hold, or not to Hold, that is the question.

 The answer is both.
-Dynamic stretching is best for warm ups, and static stretching is most effective for cool downs.
+Dynamic stretching is best during a warm up, and static stretching exercises is most effective for cool downs.
 In fact, some research indicates a decrease in athletic performance when using static stretches before a workout or competition.

 A dynamic stretch, like the Cat-Cow, moves a muscle group fluidly through an entire range of motion.
 Dynamic stretches are meant to mimic the motions of the exercises that are forthcoming in the workout, but done at a slower pace in order to prepare the body for the workout.